Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Created a floor sprite creation function in the Dungeon class.
 - Completely eliminated the need for the renderDungeon function in GUI.
 - Removed the trap_name identifier in the _Tile_ struct.

+7/21:

+- Burn and Poison afflictions now require a Player parameter so that the sound effects are played at appropriate levels.